 Statistics and outlook for prostate cancer

-This page is about statistics and what they can tell us about the outlook for people with prostate cancer.
+This page is about the outlook for men with prostate cancer.
 There is information about

 Prostate cancer statistics and outlook